 Of course, we should start with the absolute basics.
 Santorini is arguably the most popular destination in Greece both amongst the visitors and the locals and just a look at a picture will help you understand why.
 Although following the Cycladic aesthetic everyone knows and loves, Santorini is different from any other island around the world due to its unique volcano and the volcanic ash that surrounds it and dominated the landscape.

-Santorini; a history of ash and fire will help you learn more about the heritage of the island since the very beginning.
-The steep hills, heart-stopping sunsets, delectable cuisine, rich wine production, and relaxed walks around the island’s narrow streets are good enough reasons to make Santorini your favorite summer destination, but if you need more, here are just 3 reasons to visit Santorini that will help you make the right choice and decide to make the famous Greek island your first big outing after the quarantine.
+Our Santorini travel blog will help you learn more about the heritage of the island since the very beginning.
+The steep hills, heart-stopping sunsets, delectable cuisine, rich wine production, and relaxed walks around the island’s narrow streets are good enough reasons to make Santorini your favorite summer destination.

 The undeniable romantic ambiance of the island makes up for the Perfect Honeymoon in Santorini, but even if you’re not visiting the popular destination as a couple don’t worry; here is what you need to know when traveling to Santorini with the family, as well as the best way to spend your night in Santorini if partying is ranking high on your bucket list!